kean/Align/README.md

 Yalta is an intuitive and powerful Auto Layout library.
 Designed to be simple and safe, Yalta is perfect for both new and seasoned developers.

 The entire library fits in a single file with under 250 lines of code which you can just drag-n-drop into your app.
-The best way to start using Yalta is by downloading the project and jumping into a Playground.

 - [Quick Overview](#quick-overview)
 - [Full Guide](https://github.com/kean/Yalta/blob/master/Docs/YaltaGuide.md)